hbctraining/variant_analysis/lessons/03_sequence_alignment_theory.md

 **1.** The read group field LB (Library) is a required field to when adding read groups using `Picard`'s `AddOrReplaceReadGroups`, but we don't currently have this field in our read group information.
 How would we alter out the `bwa` command to include `LB` as well?

-**2.** If we wanted to increase the number of threads used by `bwa` for processing our alignment to 12, where  would we need to modify our `bwa` command to accommodate this?
+**2.** If we wanted to increase the number of threads used by `bwa` for processing our alignment to 12, how  would we need to modify our `bwa` command to accommodate this?

 ***